Dynaste/back-end/README.md

 ## Some words

-Please keep in mind we used the [LiveShare](https://visualstudio.microsoft.com/fr/services/live-share/) extensions on Visual Studio code, which let us start a live-coding session on one computer of us remotely.
+Firstly, please keep in mind we used the [LiveShare](https://visualstudio.microsoft.com/fr/services/live-share/) extensions on Visual Studio code, which let us start a live-coding session on one computer of us remotely.
 That's why we tried to make our commits looking closer to how we worked on the project.
+Secondly, we thought the project in a way which don't let us to use all term of  C.R.U.D.
+To be clear, an user (admin) can't delete a school for example.
+In that case we'll don't have to implement this functionality here as it don't match with our project logic.
 ## Requirements

 Before lauching the projet you'll need to install some tools.